U.S. imposes sanctions on Lebanese president's son-in-law | Politics

 U.S. imposes sanctions on Lebanese president's son-in-law

 The United States imposed sanctions on Friday on Gebran Bassil, the leader of Lebanon's biggest Christian political bloc and son-in-law of President Michel Aoun, accusing him of corruption and ties to Hezbollah.
-Bassil, a former foreign minister, heads the Free Patriotic Movement, founded by Aoun.
+Bassil heads the Free Patriotic Movement (FPM), founded by Aoun, and has served as minister of telecoms, of energy and water and of foreign affairs.

+Bassil, who has been the target of protests that erupted last year against a political class accused of pillaging the state, said in a Twitter post that sanctions did not scare him and that he had not been "tempted" by promises.
+The sanctions could complicate efforts by Prime Minister-designate Saad al-Hariri, who is trying to navigate Lebanon's sectarian politics to assemble a cabinet to tackle a financial meltdown, Lebanon's worst crisis since its 1975-1990 civil war.

 A senior U.S. official said the sanctions announcement was "not intended to impact a government formation process" in Lebanon.
 The official also denied any connection between the announcement and this week's U.S. elections, saying such sanctions packages take months to prepare.